Your Guide to Florida Gun Laws

 • Camping

-• Target practice
+• Target practice including live-fire sessions during training

-Additional exceptions for open carry in the state can be found in Florida Law 790.25, which highlights the lawful ownership, possession, and use of firearms and other weapons-related to open carry in the state of Florida.
+Additional exceptions for open carry in the state can be found in Florida Law 790.25, which highlights the lawful ownership, possession, and use of firearms and other weapons related to open carry in the state of Florida.

 Do I need a Florida concealed carry permit to carry a gun in the state?